Internship-Process-Automation-with-AI/backend/README.md

 # OAMK Internship Certificate OCR System

-A smart OCR service for extracting text from internship certificates using PyMuPDF for fast text extraction with Tesseract OCR fallback.
+A smart OCR (Optical Character Recognition) service for extracting text from internship certificates using PyMuPDF for fast text extraction with Tesseract OCR fallback.

 ## Quick Start